bign8/UA-purchasing-system/_posts/2014-02-07-weekly-update.md

 - Move PayPal over now or later?
 (The redirect)

-- Fix pass products to pull acquisition
+- [x] Fix pass products to pull acquisition
 	- look into errors
+- Add form questions
 	- Check-box multiple choice item
 	- Select w/ other option
-- re-pull cart on currentUser change
+- [-] re-pull cart on currentUser change
+	- Works! but acquaintance are messed up
-- fix total on cart checkout
+- [x] fix total on cart checkout
 - add more people to conference!
 	- pulling past purchase data